mmmarinho/ROS2_Tutorial/docs/source/messages.rst

     visualization_msgs

-From those :file:`sensor_msgs` and :file:`geometry_msgs` are packages to always keep in mind when looking for a suitable interface.
-It will help keeping your nodes compatible with the community.
+From those, :file:`sensor_msgs` and :file:`geometry_msgs` are packages to always keep in mind when looking for a suitable interface.
+It will help keeping your Nodes compatible with the community.

 .. warning::

-   The :file:`std_msgs` package, widely used in ROS1, is "deprecated" in ROS2 since Foxy.
-The :file:`example_interfaces` somewhat takes its place, but the "recommended" practice is to create "semantically meaningful message types".
-They might remove both or either of these in future versions, so use at your own risk.
+   The :file:`std_msgs` package, widely used in ROS1, is deprecated in ROS2 since Foxy.
+The :file:`example_interfaces` somewhat takes its place, but the recommended practice is to create "semantically meaningful message types".
+They might remove both or either of these in future versions, so do not use them.

-As an example, let us take a look into the :file:`example_interfaces` package, containing, as the name implies, example message types.
+As an example, let us take a look into the :file:`example_interfaces` package, containing, as the name implies, example interface types.
 We can do so with

 .. code:: console